 Personality temperaments and genetic markers can also play a role.
 But overall, stress and trauma are repeatedly observed in those who struggle with addiction.

-In a study in the Journal of Restorative Medicine specifically points to childhood trauma and abuse as one of the key markers that makes someone susceptible to addiction.
-It says, for example, that “the brains of mistreated children are have been shown to be smaller than normal by 7 or 8% with below-average volume in multiple brain areas.”
+In a study in the Journal of Restorative Medicine specifically points to childhood trauma and abuse as one of the key markers that make someone susceptible to addiction.
+It says, for example, that “the brains of mistreated children have been shown to be smaller than normal by 7 or 8% with below-average volume in multiple brain areas.”

-If a child grows up with below average brain development, this often results in underdevelopment in the following:
+If a child grows up with below-average brain development, this often results in underdevelopment in the following:

 Physical manifestations of trauma are important to understand and recognize.
 It’s beneficial to the person involved, but also to healthcare providers and treatment professionals.
 Once trauma is identified as the main cause of an addict’s physical symptoms, treatment centers can prevent misdiagnosis and give suitable advice for long-term recovery.